theortsac/frens-dao/README.md

 # FrensDAO (🫂, 🫂)
-The concept for a DAO to help Ukraine
+The concept of a DAO to help ukraine.
+Each ETH you donate = 1 $FRENS token.
+All ETH is directly donated to ukraine.